EPCCed/intro_to_cp2k/day2/README.md

 4. Is the CUTOFF and REL CUTOFF and NGRIDS suitable

-5. Now double check the basis sets potnetisl by calcaulating some know property.
+5. Now double check the settings by calcaulating some know property.
 If anything is changed you will have to redo step 4.

-6. You might be able to do some simple production run e.g. geo_opt if you are sure of steps 1-7, but check the run type specific settings
+6. Refine method fi necessary - HFX, any changes in basis set requried

+## Resources

+### How to guides on the website

+### Regression tests

+### CP2K Google group

+### Bioexcel QM/MM BPG

+### CP2K build instructions